2 balances can add complications

-Sometimes credit cards will allow you to carry two balances -- one for the purchases on which you have the deferred-interest arrangement and one for purchases you make later.
+Sometimes, credit cards will allow you to carry 2 balances -- one for the purchases on which you have the deferred-interest arrangement, and one for purchases you make later.

 You only have a set amount of time to pay off your deferred-interest balance.
 If your payments are going toward the other balance, you're not making any headway.

-Another solution: Don't run two balances when making use of zero percent financing.
+One solution: Don't run 2 balances when making use of 0% financing.
 Until you pay off the deferred-interest balance, don't add to the confusion (and debt) by making more charges.
 Use a different payment method for new purchases.